Spearheading Educational Change For Australian Children with Learning Difficulties Through the Canadian Arrowsmith Program

 The Authors

 Antoinette Commins is an innately passionate and enthusiastic individual.
-In 2018 she will be commencing a Bachelor of Arts majoring in Psychology at Melbourne University, Australia.
 Antoinette has always believed that the best learning any individual can acquire is through the life changing experiences life spontaneously yet beautifully throws our way.
 At one point in her education, Antoinette’s parents were told she may not get through High School.

 After completing her Arrowsmith Program at Eaton Arrowsmith School in Vancouver, Canada, Antoinette’s cognitive capacities, self-image, happiness and assurance in her independence sky-rocketed.
 Upon her return to Australia, Antoinette spoke to advocacy groups, teachers and principals from across Melbourne about her journey and encouraged the implementation of the Arrowsmith program in Australian schools to help change the education system for children like her.